cheese1/medusawiki/Switching-your-Synology's-Medusa-to-the-new-repository.md

-===

-Luckily this is very easy and can be preformed with a few simple steps.
+Luckily this is very easy and can be performed with a few simple steps.

-Summary. :
+Summary:

 1) Go into Medusa and make a backup.
 2) Go to the Synology Package Center and remove Medusa.